platformsh/platformsh-docs/GLOSSARY.md

 A no-assumption, first-of-a-kind framework that can power the most demanding ecommerce projects. (see <https://drupal.org/project/commerce> for more information).

 #Drush
-Drush is a command-line shell and scripting interface for Drupal.
+[Drush](http://www.drush.org/) is a command-line shell and scripting interface for Drupal.

 #Drush aliases
-Drush aliases allow you to run a drush commands on your local server but actually execute the command on a remote server.
-You have to either configure drush manually or use `platform get` from Platform.sh CLI to configure it.
+Drush [site aliases](http://docs.drush.org/en/master/usage/#site-aliases) allow you to define short names that let you run Drush commands on specific local or remote Drupal installations.
+The Platform.sh CLI configures Drush aliases for you on your local environment (via `platform get` or `platform drush-aliases`).
+You can also configure them manually.

 #Live Environment
 An environment which is deployed from the `master` branch under a production plan.